Table of Contents

 Different Types of Tones in Writing

 Writing tones come in various forms, each with unique traits and subtleties.
-You can learn more about these many kinds and improve your ability to use tone in your writing.
+You can learn more about these many kinds and improve your ability to use tones in your writing.
 The most popular tones are listed here, along with specialized terminology and methods you can use to get them:

 Formal Tone